-Founder Paul Hinks is the driving force behind the company.
-He has spent his life in the power industry where he has been responsible for the operation and construction of large-scale power plants, transmission lines and substations.
-His career spans over 30 years and in that period, he has lived and worked in the USA, Africa, the Middle East and Asia.
-Paul has extensive contracting experience.
+Founder and Chief Executive Officer Paul Hinks is the driving force behind the company.
+He has spent his life in the power industry where he has been responsible for the construction of power plants, transmission lines and substations.
+His career spans 30 years and in that period, he has worked in the USA, Africa, the Middle East and Asia.
 He created Symbion in response to the need for electrical infrastructure reconstruction during the Iraq and Afghanistan wars.
 Under Paul's leadership, the company commenced operations in Africa in 2010.
 Symbion has now moved into private sector investment and is one of the largest U.S. Independent Power Producers operating on the continent.
-Paul was appointed as the Chairman of the Corporate Council on Africa in 2012.
-CCA is the largest organization in the United States that promotes trade and investment between the U.S. and Africa.
+Paul is the currently the Chairman of Invest Africa US, prior to this he spent four years as the Chairman of the Corporate Council on Africa.

 Chief Operations Officer

 Ms. Weitz began her work with Symbion as Business Development Manager in 2009.
 Prior to joining Symbion, Ms. Weitz managed business development in Francophone Africa for an engineering consulting firm and then joined Spintelligent, a Clarion Events company, where she successfully launched a series of infrastructure events focusing on power and mining in some of the most challenging markets in Africa.
 Ms. Weitz has over a decade of experience working, traveling, and creating business linkages on the continent.
 She holds a BA Degree in Political Science (International Studies), a BA Hons Degree (Cum Laude) and a MA Degree in French from the University of Stellenbosch, South Africa.